 First, it’s a dog on a 5 amp 20V.
 Maybe it runs faster on a 6 or 8 amp 20V but I’m not interested in carrying any 20V batteries larger than my go-to 5 amps unless they also run my 60V tools.

-Second, I rarely run out of juice, but when I do it’s the 60V batteries that come to the rescue, not the other way around.
-So the idea of running out of Flex power and needing a 20V to save the day doesn’t resonate.
+Second, I rarely run out of juice but when I do it’s the 60V batteries that come to the rescue, not the other way around.
+So the idea of running out of Flexvolt power and needing a 20V to finish a cut doesn’t resonate.

-Third, I only need to carry a 6.5″ saw but if I were to carry a 7.25″ it wouldn’t be a pretender to the throne.
-Of all the saws I’ve tested so far the 60V DCS578 is the King.
+Third, I only carry a cordless 6.5″ saw but if I were to carry a cordless 7.25″ it wouldn’t be a pretender to the throne.
+Of all the cordless 7-1/4″ saws I’ve tested so far the 60V DCS578 is the sidewinder King.

 All that said, people have different reasons for what tools work best for them so I wouldn’t be surprised if the Advantage saw was a better choice for some.
 For me it’s a hard pass.